peterbrittain/asciimatics/doc/source/intro.rst

 --------------

 Create a curses window, create a :py:obj:`.Screen`, put together a :py:obj:`.Scene` using some :py:obj:`.Effect` objects and then get the Screen to play it.
+An Effect Will typically need to display some text.
+This is provided by a :py:obj:`.Renderer`.
+For example:

 .. code-block:: python

-    curses.wrapper(demo)
     def demo(win):
         screen = Screen(win)
         effects = [